umbraco/UmbracoDocs/Extending/Property-Editors/Build-a-Block-Editor.md

 # Build a Block Editor

-Before reading this document familiarise yourself with [the basics of developing a custom Property Editor for Umbraco](https://our.umbraco.com/documentation/Extending/Property-Editors/).
+Before reading this document we highly recommend that you familiarise yourself with [the basics of developing a custom Property Editor for Umbraco](https://our.umbraco.com/documentation/Extending/Property-Editors/).

 ## Setup your Property Editor as a Block Property Editor